• Skip to primary navigation

 One rooster stays with the flock, right now it is Red, our Rhode Island Red rooster.
 Sambo, the Black Australorp rooster, and the Speckled Sussex rooster (to be named Chief, probably) have their own yard.

-When spring rolls around and we are ready to breed, we put our best Black Australorp hen in with Sambo and our best Sussex hen in with Chief and let nature take its course.
+When spring rolls around and we are ready to allow them to breed, we pair our best Black Australorp hen with Sambo and our best Sussex hen with Chief and let nature take its course.

 The Heritage Chicken Breeds We Raise

-We started keeping this breed years ago because it is one that my grandmother had and enjoyed so much.
-When we first began keeping them, they were on the ALBC Threatened list.
-Now they are on the Recovering list.
+We started keeping this breed years ago because my grandmother had it and enjoyed it so much.
+When we first began keeping it, it was on the ALBC Threatened list.
+Now, it is on the Recovering list.

 This heavy breed proves to be an excellent meat bird.
-The roosters will dress out between 8 to 9 pounds and hens between 6 to 7 pounds, on average.
-They are a broody hen.
+The roosters will dress out between 8 to 9 pounds, and hens between 6 to 7 pounds, on average.
+They are broody hens.
 They are protective of their day-old chicks and continue to be until they are grown.

 One hatchery site stated these hens are not likely to sit on eggs.
 In all my years of keeping this breed, I’ve found these hens to be excellent setters and mothers.
-Read about this year’s hatchings.
+Read about letting your broody hens hatch

-They have proven to be a great asset to our flock as they lay eggs consistently.
-They were bred in the early 1900s in the state of Rhode Island.
-They’re on the Recovering ALBC list.
+They have proven to be a great asset to our flock as they consistently lay eggs.
+They were bred in the early 1900s in the state of Rhode Island and are on the Recovering ALBC list.

-They do well in cold climates, here in North America but are able to withstand some heat.
+They do well in cold climates here in North America but can withstand some heat.
 They’re good forgers and excellent layers.
-They lay extra-large brown eggs, and have a friendly disposition.
+They lay extra-large brown eggs and have a friendly disposition.

 They’re also excellent meat birds with nice growth rates.
-The roosters are large birds dressing out between 8 to 9 pounds and hens between 6 to 7 pounds, on average.
+On average, the roosters are large birds weighing 8 to 9 pounds, and the hens weigh 6 to 7 pounds.

 Our Rhode Island Red rooster, Red, is one of the best roosters we’ve ever had as far as watching out for the girls, friendliness, and general disposition.